 Is a Root Canal covered by my dental insurance?

 Root canals are necessary procedures to allow the patient to save their tooth.
 Plus, they prevent the infection from worsening and potentially spreading.
 That means they are covered by dental insurance.
 Of course, individual plans vary widely on how much coverage they provide, so it’s a good idea to check with your carrier to avoid any surprises.

 What should I expect during my Root Canal consultation?

-It’s likely Dr. Richard Winter or Dr. Ariel Winter will be performing your root canal.
+It’s likely Dr. Richard Winter will be performing your root canal.
 During your consultation, they encourage you to ask any and all questions you have about the procedure.
 There is a good deal of misinformation about this process, so we like to help patients better understand what is involved with the root canal from start to finish.

 After it’s apparent that decay and bacteria have entered the interior of your tooth, a root canal is the only way to save the tooth.
 We’ll explain why this is necessary, and what happens if you don’t have a root canal (likely tooth extraction).

 At the end of your consultation, you should know everything you ever wanted to know about a root canal.

 Hampton Dental Associates is proud to offer affordable dentistry programs to help you regain your perfect smile.